ivan-korobkov/pdef/docs/language-guide.md

 ```

-<h4>Polymorphic inheritance</h4>
+##### Polymorphic inheritance
-Polymorphic inheritance allow to serialize/deserialize subtypes from a base type.
+Polymorphic inheritance allow to polymorphic serialization/deserialization of subtypes
+from a base type.
 A base with all its subtypes form an *inheritance tree*.
-A subtype can also inherit another
+A subtype can also
- subtype to form *multi-level inheritance*.
+inherit another subtype to form *multi-level inheritance*.
 To create a polymorphic message:

 - Define an `enum` which will serve as a discriminator.
 - Add a field of this enum type to a base message and mark it as a `@discriminator`.